 R29 could also open you up to penalties tied to rejected ACH payments.
 Make sure you resolve any issues as quickly as possible and only establish ACH relationships with customers you can count on.

 Tidal Commerce loves to work with smart, driven business owners.
-We work with retail, healthcare, professional services, eCommerce, nonprofits — you name it.
-And as long as you want to grow your business and appreciate transparency and honesty, then you’ll fit right in.
+As long as you want to grow your business and appreciate transparency and honesty, you’ll fit right in.

-Think you’re in that camp and want to use ACH payments in your own business?
+Think you’re in that camp and want to use ACH payments in your business?